osama51/robot_animation/README.md

 - Textures:

-    We added three images as a texture for the ground to constitute different ground types, We can choose among them by using the main menue.
+    We added three images as texture for the ground to represent different ground types, We can choose one of them by using the main menue.

     The resulting ground types are:
     - Grass Ground.